Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

 There are four types of errors that can occur while responding to COUNTER_SUSHI API calls:

 * The base URL, for example the release, or the method is wrong, resulting in an invalid path.
 In this case the SUSHI server MUST respond with HTTP status code 404.
-The Exceptions 3000 and 3010 used in Release 4 for indicating that the report or report version isn't supported still exist, but they are deprecated and will be removed in the next major release.
 * While processing a COUNTER_SUSHI API call an error occurs that usually prohibits generating the requested report, report list, consortium member list or server status.
 The SUSHI server MUST respond with the appropriate non-200 HTTP status code and a single Exception in JSON format (see below).
 * The SUSHI server detects errors in a report request that can be ignored and processing can continue.
 The SUSHI server SHOULD continue processing the request and return HTTP status code 200 and the report in JSON format with the appropriate Exceptions in the report header.
 * The report differs from what might be expected, for example the report is empty because there was no usage.
 In this case the report in JSON format MUST be returned with the appropriate Exceptions in the report header.